abcamp/abcamp/README.md

-## Hi, I'm Amber 🙋🏻‍♀️ I
+## Hi, I'm Amber 🙋🏻‍♀️
-am Linguist and Data Scientist at [Chaminade University of Honolulu](https://chaminade.edu)'s [Data Science, Visualization, and Analytics Program](https://chaminade.edu/nsm/data-science/)
+I am Linguist and Data Scientist at [Chaminade University of Honolulu](https://chaminade.edu) in the [Data Science, Visualization, and Analytics Program](https://chaminade.edu/nsm/data-science/)

 <!--